eoinkelly/notes/testing/command-query-separation.md

 * you can send an outgoing query message `0->N` times and the state of the app will be unchanged so in a way outgoing query messages are "invisible"

+Testing incoming messages

-incoming query => assert return value is expected
+* incoming query => assert return value is expected
 * incoming command
     * assert direct, public, local side effects only
     * i.e. in the test you call the method and check some other bit of the subject's public interface to see if the correct things changed

 # Command messages